OpenDDS/OpenDDS/docs/android.md

    SDK Manager, this is located in `$SDK/ndk-bundle`.
  - Some knowledge about OpenDDS and Android development will be assumed, but more OpenDDS knowledge will be assumed than Android knowledge.
+ - Windows users should see ["Building on Windows"](#building-on-windows) for additional requirements they might need.

-In addition to those, building OpenDDS with optional dependencies also have requirements not listed here but will in their own sections.
+In addition to those, building OpenDDS with optional dependencies also have additional requirements listed in their own sections.

 The [\"Using OpenDDS in a Android App\" section](#using-opendds-in-a-android-app) assumes the use of Android Studio,